Key Aspects

 View establishes connections between object fields in the database and their presentation in the display template.
 This feature is especially useful when you work with fields from meta vendors (like ACF).

-Moreover, the Advanced Views Framework displays information about 'related' data.
+Moreover, Advanced Views displays information about 'related' data.
 So, on your View screen, you can see the list of used Field Groups, and vice versa, on the Field Group screen, you can see a list of Views where the current group fields are used.

 Automatic template generation and data conversion provide a solid foundation, saving you from starting entirely from scratch.